1 9 6 4 – 1 9 6 6 (Canada)

 This Hour Has Seven Days has repeatedly been cited as the most exciting and innovative public affairs television series in the history of Canadian TV broadcasting.

-It was certainly the most popular, drawing more than three million viewers at the time it was cancelled (controversially) by CBC, which was unable to withstand the cries of outrage from offended guardians of public morality and the growing insurgence of the Seven Days production team.
+It was certainly the most popular, drawing more than three million viewers at the time it was cancelled (controversially) by CBC, which was unable to withstand the cries of outrage from offended guardians of public morality.

 The creation of two young producers, Patrick Watson and Douglas Leiterman, the series debuted with great fanfare on 4 October 1964 and came to its well-publicised end after 50 episodes on 8 May 1966.

-The first year’s shows were co-hosted by John Drainie, Laurier LaPierre (an academic historian turned TV talent) and Carole Simpson, soon replaced by Dinah Christie.
+The first year’s shows were co-hosted by John Drainie, Laurier LaPierre (an academic historian, pictured at left) and Carole Simpson, soon replaced by Dinah Christie.
 The role of the women was limited primarily to songs or satire.

-Upon Drainie’s illness at the start of the second year, Patrick Watson was persuaded to abandon his producer role to join the on-air team in a move that CBC management thought would reduce the controversial style of the programme.
+Upon Drainie’s illness, Patrick Watson was persuaded to abandon his producer role to join the on-air team in a move that CBC management thought would reduce the controversial style of the programme.

 The fast pace, the topicality of many of the segments, the irreverence of songs and skits, and the occasional emotionalism of the on-air team members all added to the popularity and the controversy that built around Seven Days.